bkk87/oci-nextcloud-podman/README.md

 - Terraform templates for the OCI infrastructure is provided.
 For the deployments on the instance, instructions are provided as well.
 - Object Storage bucket included which can be integrated with Nextcloud's external storage plugin.
 We get 20GB for free.
 - Bastion host setup included to access the VM over ssh in a private subnet.
+- WAF included in front of the load balancer to protect the web application
+- TLS encryption using the acme.sh certbot and a hook script to update a new cert at the load balancer (TLS offloading)

 ## OCI deployment with Terraform